CONTINUING EDUCATION (CE) PROGRAM

 Procedure and Penalties for Non-Compliance

-Following the end of a three-year CE reporting period, the Continuing Education Committee (CEC) and Board of Directors review member files for minimum CE requirement compliance.
+Following the end of the annual CE reporting period, the Continuing Education Committee (CEC) and Board of Directors review member files for minimum CE requirement compliance.
 The following outlines the procedure and penalties for CE non-compliance.

 Reporting, Monitoring and Compliance Schedule A